 Saltwater crocodile

 Crocodiles are often more aggressive than alligators.
-This aggression makes crocodiles more dangerous to humans compared to alligators.
+This aggression makes crocodiles more deadly compared to alligators.
 Crocodiles’ ability to tolerate saltwater also gives them the capability to travel extensive distances by sea, which is not as common in alligators.

 Habitat Preferences